Dechristianization of France during the French Revolution: Insurrection of 31 May – 2 June 1793

 Anti-clerical parades were held, and the Archbishop of Paris, Jean-Baptiste-Joseph Gobel, was forced to resign his duties and made to replace his mitre with the red "Cap of Liberty".
-Street and place names with any sort of religious connotation were changed, such as the town of St. Tropez, which became Héraclée.
+Street and place names with any sort of religious connotation were changed, such as the town of Saint-Tropez, which became Héraclée.
 Religious holidays were banned and replaced with holidays to celebrate the harvest and other non-religious symbols.
-Many churches were converted into "temples of reason", in which Deistic services were held.
-Local people often resisted this dechristianisation and forced members of the clergy who had resigned to conduct Mass again.
-Maximilien Robespierre and the Committee of Public Safety denounced the dechristianizers as foreign enemies of the Revolution, and established their own new religion.
+Many churches were converted into "temples of reason", in which deistic services were held.
+Local people often resisted this dechristianisation and forced members of the clergy who had resigned to conduct mass again.
+Maximilien Robespierre and the Committee of Public Safety denounced the dechristianizers as foreign enemies of the revolution and established their own religion.
 This Cult of the Supreme Being, without the alleged "superstitions" of Catholicism, supplanted both Catholicism and the rival Cult of Reason.
 Both new religions were short-lived.
 Just six weeks before his arrest, on 8 June 1794, the still-powerful Robespierre personally led a vast procession through Paris to the Tuileries garden in a ceremony to inaugurate the new faith.
 His execution occurred shortly afterward, on 28 July 1794.

+Concordat of 1801

-By early 1795 a return to some form of religion-based faith was beginning to take shape and a law passed on 21 February 1795 legalized public worship, albeit with strict limitations.
+By early 1795, a return to some form of religion-based faith was beginning to take shape, and a law passed on 21 February 1795 legalized public worship, albeit with strict limitations.
 The ringing of church bells, religious processions and displays of the Christian cross were still forbidden.
 As late as 1799, priests were still being imprisoned or deported to penal colonies.
-Persecution only worsened after the French army led by General Louis Alexandre Berthier captured Rome in early 1798, declared a new Roman Republic, and also imprisoned Pope Pius VI, who would die in captivity in Valence, France in August 1799.
-However, after Napoleon seized control of the government in late 1799, France entered into year-long negotiations with new Pope Pius VII, resulting in the Concordat of 1801.
-This formally ended the dechristianization period and established the rules for a relationship between the Catholic Church and the French State.
+Persecution only worsened after the French army led by General Louis Alexandre Berthier captured Rome in early 1798, declared a new Roman Republic, and also imprisoned Pope Pius VI, who died in captivity.
+However, after Napoleon seized control of the government in late 1799, France entered into year-long negotiations with Pope Pius VII, resulting in the Concordat of 1801.
+This formally ended the dechristianization period and established the rules for a relationship between the Catholic Church and the French state.

 Victims of the Reign of Terror totaled somewhere between 20,000 and 40,000.
 According to one estimate, among those condemned by the revolutionary tribunals about 8 percent were aristocrats, 6 percent clergy, 14 percent middle class, and 70 percent were workers or peasants accused of hoarding, evading the draft, desertion, rebellion, and other purported crimes.
 Of these social groupings, the clergy of the Catholic Church suffered proportionately the greatest loss.

 Anti-Church laws were passed by the Legislative Assembly and its successor, the National Convention, as well as by département councils throughout the country.
 The Concordat of 1801 endured for more than a century until it was abrogated by the government of the Third Republic, which established a policy of laïcité on 11 December 1905.